 “We need to learn about estate planning, about creating a trust to protect our money, about insurance.
 Those are the things we need to learn—not just in college, they need to teach those things in high school.
 Honestly I can’t remember when I’ve ever used calculus, but what I have used is my credit.
 Why didn’t they teach us that in high school?
 We can’t depend on society to teach our children, so we have to do it ourselves.
 And it starts by us stepping up and saying, ‘Let me learn first.’”

 Parents, do you agree?
+Maybe some learning songs might be a good strategy for making it more engaging for children.
 Is it our responsibility to teach our kids about credit and money management?
 Or should these courses be offered in high school?
 Sound off in the comments below.